 With interactive content, the sky is the limit.
 There are multiple formats of interactive content to use to reach your goal.

 Below are a couple of examples.

-The assessment is typically longer the quiz, and provides the user more in-depth personalized feedback or advice.
+The assessment is typically longer than the quiz, and provides the user more in-depth personalized feedback or advice.
 Marketers can use it to test their audience’s domain knowledge, expertise or skills.
 In a B2B context, it can also be used in the form of industry benchmark tests, best practices assessments, risk assessments, compliance assessments or technology readiness tests.

-The Calculator offers real utility to the user, as a tool to help better buying decisions, business plans, budgets and more.
+The calculator offers real utility to the user, as a tool to help better buying decisions, business plans, budgets and more.
 Marketers can create calculators with their own formula for calculating savings, ROI, risk exposure and more.

 The interactive countdown creates a buzz leading up to an upcoming event.
 It’s great for Christmas, Black Friday or even company anniversaries, special events, seasonal sales and festivals.
 The idea is to “unlock” a special surprise (premium content or give-away) every single day or hour leading up to an event.

-The Interactive E-book is multi-device-friendly, and you can enrich e-books by embedding assessments, interactive charts, videos and more into them.
+The interactive e-book is multi-device-friendly, and you can enrich e-books by embedding assessments, interactive charts, videos and more into them.
 You don’t even have to download the interactive e-book, just read them on your phone, tablet or computer.